 Putting It All Together

-If you are looking to really change your body composition, you need to keep these factors top of mind — Eating adequate amounts of protein, incorporating resistance training, and focusing on recovery is crucial.
+If you are looking to really change your body composition and achieve your body recomp goals, you need to keep these factors top of mind — Eating adequate amounts of protein, incorporating resistance training, and focusing on recovery is crucial.

 In order to know if you are getting the right amount of protein and other nutrients ... you need to track your nutrition and take notes on your progress.